ElektraInitiative/libelektra/doc/help/elektra-architecture.md

 and closing the `KDB` handle.

-As a final statement, we note that the UNIX philosophy should always be considered: “Do only one thing, but do it in the best way.
-Write it that way that programs work together well.”
+As a final statement, we note that the UNIX philosophy should always be considered: "Do only one thing, but do it in the best way.
+Write it that way that programs work together well."